finlaymaltby/WhenTheRain/readme.md

 - waiting for auto advance should be done by the dialogue label

 should just write my own dialogue system at this point
-- add ifs
 - Fix messed up naming system, alias, name, ident, q ident,
-- refactor parser to use a property map.
-Check for namesapce collisions
 - Add global signal jumps
-- Add unit testing
 - title is a label or a heading
-- make it so you can create variables tat
+- make it so you can create variables in dialogue
+-